wojemann/stim-seizures/README.md

         list of ieeg.org file ids associated with EEG recordings from that patient
         * interictal_training
         2 element list containing the ieeg_id and start time in that file (seconds) for the sample interictal time window (1 minute) to use as a baseline for stim seizure annotation

+## Data
+all raw EEG data is publically available on iEEG.org and will be uploaded in BIDS format as a publcially available dataset on pennsive.io upon publication.
+The script BIDS_seizure_saving.py contains code used to save the raw EEG data.

+## Analysis pipeline
 * annotation_analysis_and_consensys.ipynb
 notebook to generate consensus thresholds and perform seizure similarity analysis (Figure SX).
 Run this first to generate threshold_tuning_consensus_v2.pkl, which contains the consensus annotations for each annotated seizure.
 * BIDS_seizure_saving.py